jhaywoo6/Vulcan_Fry/readme.txt

 Note the E-Stop button.
 This will cut power to the oil pumps.
 Press the E-stop button if they behave unexpectedly.
 The program will not be affected by the E-stop, so you can finish these steps when its safe to do so.

+If the program is accidentially closed by the user, there are two ways to run it again.
+Note that all data collected during an active test will be lost if the program is closed.
+1. Unpower and repower the pi.
+Can be done either from the pi itself, the 3 way splitter, or from the wall.
+2. Activities -> geany -> Build -> Execute.
+This should select the code when opened and will execute the program after following these steps.
+If the code window is empty, File -> Open, Locate and open the .py file with the code in the home/Vulcan Directory.

 Step 1: Test Parameters
   You will be prompted to enter a test name in the first text entry box and a target temperature in the second text entry box.
   Tap the box to bring up the on-screen keyboard.
 If the keyboard does not appear,